 Projecting video with a video scaler and a computer with HD-SDI

 Before I started converting all video material to DCPs (2006-2011), I used a computer with an SDI/HD-SDI Card to send the video in its native form to a video scaler.
 This way it is was the chipset in the video scaler that did all the work.

 A video scaler:

 -Decides if the source is interlaced or progressive

 -Guess the cadence

 -Decides how to convert frame rates…

--The DVDDO scaler I used had buttons for the aspect ratios 4/3, 16/9 and letterbox for standard definition material.
+-The DVDO scaler I used had buttons for the aspect ratios 4/3, 16/9, and letterbox for standard-definition material.

 -For HD material the HD-SDI device can be connected directly to the projector.

 The equipment I used then has been replaced with cheaper alternatives: